How to Hire a Perception Engineer

 Published April 2026 · Mycelium

-Perception engineering is one of the most specialised and competitive disciplines in robotics hiring.
+Perception engineering is one of the most specialized and competitive disciplines in robotics hiring.
 The talent pool is small, fragmented across industries, and heavily passive.

 This guide covers the sub-disciplines, where candidates come from, how to assess depth, and what an effective hiring process looks like.